dscgecbsp/Hacktoberfest-2021/README.md

 # Hacktoberfest-2021
 <img src='https://github.com/idomendrasahu/Hacktoberfest-2021/blob/main/unnamed.png'/>

-## Hey 👋 everyone , With the fall of Autmn, *hacktoberfest* is back.
+## Hey 👋 everyone , With the fall of Autumn, *hacktoberfest* is back.
 It's the biggest beginner friendly opensource event.
 Event will start from 1st of October and will remain upto 31st October 2021.

 ### What you need to do in this event?
-**You need to generate 4 valid pull request and want to contribute in opensource**
+**You need to generate 4 valid pull request and start your journey of contributing to opensource**

 ### let's discuss how you can contribute in *hacktoberfest 2021* 🙌